 Texas does not mail patients a physical card.
 If approved, the physician enters the prescription into the Compassionate Use Registry of Texas.

 Once the prescription is active in CURT, the patient can contact a licensed dispensing organization to fill the prescription.
+Patients can learn more about legal access through the Texas 420 Doctors guide to medical marijuana dispensaries in Texas.

 For more detail about timing, read how long medical marijuana approval takes in Texas.
 For more detail about online visits, read the guide to medical marijuana telemedicine in Texas.